 Federal Student Aid and Other Sources of Student Financial Assistance

 Students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) to determine their eligibility for federal student aid.
-Students may use VA education benefits and federal student aid at the same time.
+Students may use VA education benefits and federal student aid simultaneously.
 Students may also be eligible for state and institutional grants or scholarships

 Students who have questions about any of these funding options should contact FCC’s Financial Aid Office for assistance.